Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

 For the rest of this section, we will discuss essential maps of higher dimensional `annuli' into orientable $PD(n+2)$ pairs.
 It turns out that we need two types of higher dimensional analogue of an annulus.
 The first and most obvious type is a trivial orientable $PD(n+1)$ pair $A_{H}=(H;\{H,H\})$, where $n\geq1$, and $H$ is an orientable $PDn$ group which is also $VPCn$.
 We call this an \textit{untwisted annulus}.
 The second type is an orientable $PD(n+1)$ pair $\Lambda_{H}=(H,H_{0})$, where $H$ is a non-orientable $PDn$ group which is also $VPCn$, and $H_{0}$ is the orientation subgroup of $H$.
 We call this a \textit{twisted annulus}.
 When $n=2$, an example of a $3$--manifold of this type is the twisted $I$--bundle over the Klein bottle with orientable total space.
 Note that there are no twisted annuli when $n=1$, as any $PD1$ group is orientable.
 In particular, there are no twisted annuli in a $3$--manifold.
-Algebraically, an annulus in a $PD(n+2)$ pair $(G,\partial G)$ is an injective homomorphism of pairs $\Theta:A_{H}\rightarrow(G,\partial G)$ or $\Theta:\Lambda_{H}\rightarrow(G,\partial G)$.
+Algebraically, an annulus in a $PD(n+2)$ pair $(G,\partial G)$ is an injective homomorphism of group pairs $\Theta:A_{H}\rightarrow (G,\partial G)$, or $\Theta:\Lambda_{H}\rightarrow(G,\partial G)$.
+This means that $\Theta$ maps $H$ to $G$ and also maps each group in $\partial\Lambda _{H}$ to a conjugate of some group in $\partial G$.
 Again the above orientation restrictions are not crucial, but they do simplify the statements.
 What is crucial is that $\Theta$ should commute with the orientation homomorphisms, so that, in topological terms, our annuli have trivial normal bundle or equivalently are two-sided.
+The reason for this is that we need to associate a nontrivial $H$--almost invariant subset of $G$ to each essential annulus.
+We will do this in Definition \ref{defnofa.i.setassociatedtoannulus}.